Do you ever feel like your period can never be predicted?

-Once menstruation begins it’s only a matter of time that it happens when not at home.
-A period to go kit is the best way to be prepared.
+Once menstruation begins it’s only a matter of time before it happens when not at home.
+An emergency period kit is the best way to be prepared.

 If making one of your own isn’t your thing….get a ready-made period kit HERE.